5thly/Backtrack-STOPPED-/README.md

 >Multi Color and Startup

+>New Commands : psh for excecuting the powershell commands

 ## My Goal
 My goal and aim is to create a pentest terminal using batch/powershell/python as the main language